jrobinson123/global_companies_20_questions/README.md

 print(df)
 ```
 The loop starts by choosing a random key from the key list.
 From there, df and the random key will be plugged into the filter_by_key function, returning a new filtered df.
+The length of the df is printed in order to show that the df is being narrowed down following each guess.
 If the break_bool is set to true in the function then the loop will be broken.

 Finally, one last print statement prints out the entire df which at this point should only be one company.